Charlottesville car attack: State investigation and trial

 Fields was initially charged with one count of second-degree murder, three counts of malicious wounding, and one count of hit and run.
 Fields appeared in court on August 14, via video from jail, and was denied bail.
 Fields said that he could not afford a lawyer; a private attorney was appointed by the judge, as a public defender could not be appointed due to a conflict of interest (a person linked to the public defender's office had been injured in the crash).
 By August 17, he was represented by Denise Y. Lunsford, replacing Charles L. Weber.
 The next hearing for Fields was set for August 25.

 On August 19, Fields was charged with two additional counts of malicious wounding, and three counts of aggravated malicious wounding.
 Charlottesville Police Lieutenant Steve Upman said in a release, "The victims related to these charges suffered serious injuries and in some cases permanent physical disabilities."
 The investigation remained under the Charlottesville police, the FBI and the DOJ.
 It was also reported on August 19 that the FBI had been attempting to identify individuals who were near Fields a few minutes before the attack, and that the city police had stated multiple times that Fourth Street Southeast had not been "supposed to be open at that time" and that they were "still investigating how the street was opened and why vehicles were directed toward it."

-At the preliminary hearing in December 2017, State District Court Judge Robert H. Downer Jr. certified all ten charges to a grand jury.
+At the preliminary hearing in December 2017, State District Court Judge Robert H. Downer Jr. certified all ten charges to proceed.
 The certified charges were one count of first-degree murder, three counts of malicious wounding, three counts of aggravated malicious wounding, two counts of felonious assault and one count of hit and run.
 Video footage of the surveying helicopter and surveillance video footage from a restaurant near the mall crossing were shown.
 Surveillance video footage from the restaurant reportedly showed the Dodge Challenger zooming past "a string of vehicles" heading south on Fourth Street Southeast.

 On January 3, 2018, Fields waived his right to a speedy trial, and his trial was scheduled to begin on November 26, 2018, and lasted three weeks.
 On December 7, Fields was found guilty of first-degree murder, hit and run, and eight counts of malicious wounding.
 On December 11, the jury recommended life in prison for the killing of Heather Heyer along with an additional 419 years for the other crimes committed: 70 years for each of five malicious wounding charges, 20 for each of three malicious wounding charges, and nine years on one charge of leaving the scene of an accident.
 On July 15, 2019, Fields was given a second life sentence for the murder of Heyer, with an additional 419 years for the other crimes.